barebox/barebox/Documentation/boards/ibase-mi991af.rst

 Running barebox
 ---------------

-Building the barebox image for this target is covered by the ``efi_defconfig``
+Building the barebox image for this target is covered by the ``efi_defconfig``.

-BIOS should be configured as follow:
+BIOS should be configured as follows:

   * When you turn on the computer, the BIOS is immediately activated.
 Pressing the <Del> key immediately allows you to enter the BIOS Setup utility.
 If you are